abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 and [[ngkpt]] to ensure that the GW results are reasonably well converged.
 The converged parameters can then be reused in the subsequent GWPT calculation.

-For the sake of conciseness and performance reasons, these convergence studies are omitted here.
+For the sake of conciseness and performance reasons, these convergence studies are omitted here, and left as additional exercise to the reader.

 ## Computing e-ph matrix elements with GWPT